Mount Baker–Snoqualmie National Forest: Visitation

 The Mount Baker–Snoqualmie National Forest covers (in descending order of forestland area) portions of Snohomish, Whatcom, Skagit, King, Pierce, and Kittitas counties.
 It has a total area of 1724229 acre.
 The forest consists of four ranger districts.
-The following are listed geographically from north to south: the Mount Baker District has two ranger stations located in Glacier and Sedro-Woolley; the Darrington Ranger District has two ranger stations located in Darrington and Verlot; the Skykomish Ranger District has one ranger station located in Skykomish; and the Snoqualmie Ranger District has two ranger stations located in North Bend and Enumclaw.
+The following are listed geographically from north to south: the Mount Baker District has two ranger stations, located in Glacier and Sedro-Woolley; the Darrington Ranger District has two ranger stations, located in Darrington and Verlot; the Skykomish Ranger District has one ranger station located in Skykomish; and the Snoqualmie Ranger District has two ranger stations, located in North Bend and Enumclaw.

-Together with the other central Puget Sound counties, 62% (3.63 million people) of the state's population lives within a 70 mi drive of the forest.
+Together with the other central Puget Sound counties, 62% (3.63 million people) of the state's population live within a 70 mi drive of the forest.
 Another 1.5 million in the Vancouver metropolitan area are also within easy reach of the northern part of the forest.
-The large population factor, coupled with easy road access, makes the Mount Baker–Snoqualmie National Forest the most visited national forest in the country.
+The large population, coupled with easy road access, has resulted in the Mount Baker–Snoqualmie National Forest being the most visited national forest in the country.